jboss-developer/jboss-jdg-quickstarts/eap-cluster-app/README.md

 The defaults are "locahost 4447 localhost 4547"

-  The console output show the actions and results, any unexpected result will show an Exception
+The console output shows the actions and results (example below), any unexpected result will show an Exception.

     Add a value to App1Cache with the AdminApp and check on the same instance that the value is correct added success
     Check the previous added value of App1Cache by accessing the AppOne Server success
     Add a value to App2Cache and check on the same instance that the value is correct added success
     Check whether changes to a cache are rollbacked if the transaction fail The cache App2 work as expected on rollback

-Step 2: Add values to App2 cache with the AdminApp and acess AppOne to show that the EJB invocation is clustered and both AppTwo instances are used.
+Step 2: Add values to App2 cache with the AdminApp and access AppOne to show that the EJB invocation is clustered and both AppTwo instances are used.
 Show that the JBoss EAP and Infinispan clusters are not related and the Infinispan cluster is able to use a different JGroups implementation as the JBoss EAP server.

         mvn -Dexec.mainClass=org.jboss.as.quickstarts.datagrid.eap.app.AppOneClient exec:java

   The console output shows the actions and results, any unexpected result will show an Exception

-        Add a value to App2Cache with the AdminApp Access the App2Cache from the AppOneServer by using the clustered EJB@AppTwoServer success : received the following node names for EJB invocation : [node3, node4]
+    Add a value to App2Cache with the AdminApp
+    Access the App2Cache from the AppOneServer by using the clustered EJB@AppTwoServer success : received the following node names for EJB invocation : [node3, node4]

 Debug the Application
 ---------------------